 The more I went out, the more friends I made and the more anonymous I felt.
 I loved getting lost in the crowd even though I never felt more alone, ever.
 I didn’t recognize who I was or who I was becoming.
 I just wanted to numb out and no longer feel.

 When I did allow myself to feel into the present, I was overcome with hate and anger and found myself lashing out at those around me, hurting the people I cared for most.

 Gratefully, I recognized enough was enough and I needed to make some serious behavior changes so that I was treating and caring for myself and those I loved better.

 Here are three ways I healed myself from the abuse and neglect I put myself through while searching externally for love, worthiness, and validation.

-Rachel Brooks is a Fitness & Lifestyle Coach, Writer and a Self-Love Advocate who specializes in helping women become their best selves through the practice of creating a positive mindset, a healthy body and a soul filled with self-love, self-acceptance, gratitude, and forgiveness.
+Rachel is a Fitness and Lifestyle Enthusiast, Entrepreneur, Author, Speaker, and Host of The Confident Woman Podcast.
+She empowers women to become their best and most confident selves by getting fit from within through the practice of creating a positive mindset, a healthy body, and a soul filled with self-love, self-acceptance, gratitude, and forgiveness.